project-codeflare/mlbatch/setup.KubeConEU25/README.md

 ## Example Workloads

-We now run a few example workloads.
+We now will now run some sample workloads that are representative of what is run on a typical AI GPU Cluster.

 ### Batch Inference with vLLM